vendia/blog/pages/homepage.md

           ##### The future of APIs

           Building APIs remains challenging.
-Learn how to evolve from "ignorant pipes" to APIs that automatically keep data consistent, correct, and secure.
+Explore how to evolve from "ignorant pipes" to APIs that automatically keep data consistent and correct.

           [Learn more about the future of APIs](https://www.vendia.com/resources/api-database)